 - AF 450 Performance Measurement and Evaluation

 - IDCC 320 Managerial Communication

-FI 305 is a prerequisite for most finance courses in the major.
+FI 305 is a prerequisite for all finance courses in the major.

 FA majors must take 6 credits of electives.
-Any AC or FI.
+Any AC or FI courses.

 Think you might like to major in corporate finance and accounting?
 Speak to mentors and professors in the department to learn more about what your classes might entail, meet with alumni who are currently working in the field, think about potential career possibilities such as financial analyst, asset management, trust officer or underwriter.
 For further career exploration, visit the Career Services Website.